lovetoys/lovetoys/README.md

 lovetoys.initialize()
 ```

-For an example on how to integrate the lovetoys with love2d, have a look at our [example](https://github.com/lovetoys/lovetoys-examples) repository.
+For an example on how to integrate the lovetoys with love2d, have a look at our [example project](https://github.com/lovetoys/lovetoys/tree/master/example).

 ### Configuration
 After requiring, configure lovetoys by passing a configuration table to the `initialize` function.